A Helpful Guide For Hiking With Small Dogs

 Hiking Gear for Your Small Dog

-The following links are to hiking gear for small dogs on Amazon.
-If you aren’t hiking with a dog backpack-carrier with extra storage, you’ll want a pack that will hold your gear and your dog’s too.
-I like the Camelbak hydration pack.
+When hiking with your dog, you’ll want a pack that will hold your gear and your dog’s too.
 They can carry enough water for you and your pup.

 - Leash and body harness with a handle to help them over obstacles